Anu-bhav/google-scholar-research/memory-bank/progress.md

 - [2025-05-17 17:37:00] - Implemented and passed tests for `Fetcher.scrape_pdf_link` covering meta tag, site-specific (Nature), and Unpaywall failure scenarios (404, no doi_url) in `test_fetcher.py`.
 - [2025-05-17 17:45:00] - Implemented and passed a comprehensive suite of tests for `Fetcher.extract_cited_title` covering various success and failure paths in `test_fetcher.py`.
 - [2025-05-18 16:00:00] - Refactored `ProxyManager` to implement a "sticky" proxy strategy (reuse IP until blacklisted).
 Updated `Fetcher` to use the new `get_proxy` method.
+- [2025-05-18 16:12:00] - Updated `Fetcher.scrape_pdf_link` to utilize the proxy manager for Unpaywall API calls and `fetch_page` (which uses proxies) for publisher site requests.
+This ensures consistent proxy usage across external HTTP calls.
+- [2025-05-18 16:17:00] - Extensively updated project documentation (`README.md`, `docs/GoogleScholarResearchToolOverview.md`, `docs/GoogleScholarResearchToolTechnicalDocumentation.md`) to detail the new "sticky" proxy strategy and its application throughout the `Fetcher` module.

 ## Current Tasks